By David R. Johnston, GIS Manager, Educational Data Systems

 Businesses have been quick to understand the marketing advantages of GIS technology, but how can school districts benefit?

 Let’s start to answer that question with an example from business—say, a restaurant.
 We are all familiar with online mapping applications like Google® Maps™and Apple® Maps.
 We can enter the address of a restaurant, and the app will then give us the restaurant’s location by putting a pin on a digital map.
-We can also access additional information such as photos of the restaurant, reviews, coupons, and any other information that has been linked to that location in a GIS database.
+We can also access additional information in a GIS database such as photos of the restaurant, reviews, coupons, and any other information that has been linked to that location.

 Public school districts use very different types of information, but GIS technology can link student-level data to a geographic location and reveal insights that can lead to efficient problem-solving.
 Districts can analyze where students live in relation to school facilities and develop solutions to challenges such as opening a new school, closing a school, reconfiguring grade levels, changing attendance boundaries, or balancing demographic groups across schools.